19hours/sg-statutes/Acts/Children and Young Persons Act.md

 ### Duties of managers

 61\.
-The manager of an appointed approved school or approved home shall carry out all duties necessary for the reception, care and rehabilitation of any child or young person sent to him under this Act for the period which the child or young person is liable to be detained or until the certificate is cancelled.
+The manager of an appointed juvenile rehabilitation centre or place of safety shall carry out all duties necessary for the reception, care and rehabilitation of any child or young person sent to him under this Act for the period which the child or young person is liable to be detained or until the certificate is cancelled.

 [59

 ### Effect of cancellation of certificate

 62\.
-Whenever the certificate of an appointed approved school or approved home is cancelled under section 59, no child or young person shall be received into the approved school or approved home, under any of the provisions of this Act, after notice in writing of such cancellation is given to the manager of the approved school or approved home.
+Whenever the certificate of an appointed juvenile rehabilitation centre or place of safety is cancelled under section 59, no child or young person shall be received into the juvenile rehabilitation centre or place of safety, under any of the provisions of this Act, after notice in writing of such cancellation is given to the manager of the juvenile rehabilitation centre or place of safety.

 [60

+[3/2011 wef 20/07/2011]

 [20/2001]

 ### Discharge or transfer of juveniles

-63\.—(1) When the certificate of an appointed approved school or approved home is cancelled, the persons resident therein shall be, by order of the Minister, either discharged or transferred to some other appointed approved school or approved home or to an approved school or approved home established under section 64.
+63\.—(1) When the certificate of an appointed juvenile rehabilitation centre or place of safety is cancelled, the persons resident therein shall be, by order of the Minister, either discharged or transferred to some other appointed juvenile rehabilitation centre or place of safety or to a juvenile rehabilitation centre or place of safety established under section 64.

+[3/2011 20/07/2011]

-(2) The whole period of detention for which any person was sent to such approved school or approved home shall not be increased by the transfer.
+(2) The whole period of detention for which any person was sent to such juvenile rehabilitation centre or place of safety shall not be increased by the transfer.

+[3/2011 wef 20/07/2011]

 [61

-### Minister may establish approved schools and approved homes
+### Minister may establish juvenile rehabilitation centres and places of safety

-64\.—(1) The Minister may, by order published in theGazette, establish such approved schools and approved homes as may be necessary for the purposes of this Act.
+64\.—(1) The Minister may, by order published in theGazette, establish such juvenile rehabilitation centres and places of safety as may be necessary for the purposes of this Act.

+[3/2011 wef 20/07/2011]

-(2) Every such order shall specify the premises in which the approved school or approved home to which it refers is to be established and shall state whether the same is to be used for male or female persons, or both.
+(2) Every such order shall specify the premises in which the juvenile rehabilitation centre or place of safety to which it refers is to be established and shall state whether the same is to be used for male or female persons, or both.

 [62

+[3/2011 wef 20/07/2011]

-### Control and management of approved schools and approved homes established under section 64
+### Control and management of juvenile rehabilitation centres and places of safety established under section 64

-65\.—(1) Approved schools and approved homes established by the Minister under section 64 shall be under the control and management of —
+65\.—(1) Juvenile rehabilitation centres and places of safety established by the Minister under section 64 shall be under the control and management of —

 (a) the Director; or

 (b) a governing board consisting of such persons as may be appointed by the Minister.

+[3/2011 wef 20/07/2011]

 [20/2001]

-(2) In controlling and managing any approved school or approved home established under section 64, the Director or a governing board appointed under subsection (1)(b) shall have the powers, functions and duties conferred or imposed on the manager of an approved school or an approved home by this Act.
+(2) In controlling and managing any juvenile rehabilitation centre or place of safety established under section 64, the Director or a governing board appointed under subsection (1)(b) shall have the powers, functions and duties conferred or imposed on the manager of a juvenile rehabilitation centre or a place of safety by this Act.

 [63

+[3/2011 wef 20/07/2011]

 [20/2001]

-### Director may make regulations for approved schools and approved homes
+### Director may make regulations for juvenile rehabilitation centres and places of safety

 66\.
-The Director may, with the approval of the Minister, make regulations for the management of approved schools or approved homes established under the provisions of this Act and for the maintenance of order and discipline of the staff and the persons detained therein.
+The Director may, with the approval of the Minister, make regulations for the management of juvenile rehabilitation centres or places of safety established under the provisions of this Act and for the maintenance of order and discipline of the staff and the persons detained therein.

 [64

-### Board of visitors

-67\.—(1) The Minister may, by notification in theGazette, appoint such persons as he may think fit to be members of a board of visitors in respect of any approved school, approved home, remand home, place of detention or place of safety for such period as may be specified in the notification.

-(2) Every person appointed under subsection (1) may enter at all reasonable times any approved school, approved home, remand home, place of detention or place of safety and make such inquiries or examination therein as appear to him necessary and shall also make such reports as may be required by the Minister.

-(3) Any manager who refuses admittance to any such visitor or to the Director or any officer deputed by the Director for the purpose or offers any hindrance or obstruction to those persons after their identity is reasonably established shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000.

-[65
+[3/2011 wef 20/07/2011]

+67\.
+[Repealed by Act 3/2011 wef 20/07/2011]

 ## PART VII

-PROVISIONS APPLICABLE TO PERSONS BEING DETAINED IN APPROVED SCHOOLS, APPROVED HOMES, REMAND HOMES AND PLACES OF DETENTION
+PROVISIONS APPLICABLE TO PERSONS BEING DETAINED IN JUVENILE REHABILITATION CENTRES, PLACES OF SAFETY, REMAND HOMES AND PLACES OF DETENTION

-### Duties and powers of manager of approved school, approved home, remand home or place of detention in respect of persons detained therein
+### Duties and powers of manager of juvenile rehabilitation centre, place of safety, remand home or place of detention in respect of persons detained therein

-68\.—(1) Without prejudice to section 61, the manager of an approved school, an approved home, a remand home or a place of detention shall have the following duties in respect of persons who are detained therein under this Act:
+68\.—(1) Without prejudice to section 61, the manager of a juvenile rehabilitation centre, a place of safety, a remand home or a place of detention shall have the following duties in respect of persons who are detained therein under this Act:

 (a) to prevent the escape of such persons from lawful custody;